Methods in Molecular Genetics

 |Duration||2 weeks (90 hours)|

-Jana Radzijevskaja is professor at the Department of Biology at Vytautas Magnus University, Faculty of Natural Sciences and senior scientist at the Centre of Environmental research.
+Jana Radzijevskaja is professor at the Department of Biology at Vytautas Magnus University, Faculty of Natural Sciences and chief researcher at the Centre of Environmental research.

 Prof. dr. Jana Radzijevskaja takes an active part in research projects in Lithuania as well as abroad.